MEDICAL MARIJUANA FOR MULTIPLE SCLEROSIS RELIEF

 The evidence is overwhelming, marijuana relieves certain types of pain, nausea, vomiting and other issues caused by multiple sclerosis, and also cancer and AIDS or by the toxic drugs sometimes used to treat them.
 And it can do so with remarkable safety.
 Indeed, cannabis is less toxic than many of the drugs that physicians prescribe daily.“ — Joycelyn Elders MD, former US Surgeon General

-Okay, that’s straight from a former federally employed Surgeon General.
+That’s straight from a former federally employed Surgeon General.
 But wait…doesn’t the Federal Government say that Marijuana has no medical value?
 Welcome to the grey area of what should be the green revolution.
 So what if there are multitudes of anecdotal accounts of the relief found with Cannabis?
 Or that there are new discoveries made every day about how hundreds of synergistic compounds within the whole plant act on specific conditions?

 A perfect example is the current thinking around using Cannabis to treat Multiple Sclerosis.
 You will find out from the National Multiple Sclerosis Society that their stance is one of caution: